Intermodal Equipment Glossary

 The amount charged by the railroad (to an IMC) for a shipment, dependent on the actual origin and destination.

 A code assigned to a particular region indicating its location in or near a large city.
-All EMP ramps have an assigned metro code.
-Several of them may be included in the same metro code.
+All intermodal ramps have an assigned Metro Code.
+Several of them may be included in the same Metro Code.

-A misuse charge is a penalty imposed by the railroads for taking a unit out of one metro area and returning the unit to another metro area empty or loaded.
-For example, if a unit outgates in Detroit and ingates empty or loaded to Chicago, a misuse charge will occur.
+A penalty imposed by the railroads for taking a unit out of one metro area and returning the unit to another metro area empty or loaded.
+For example, if a unit outgates in Los Angeles and ingates empty or loaded to Lathrop, a misuse charge will occur.
 These charges are determined by participating railroads and can be changed at any time.

 The demurrage time before a unit is brought to a railroad terminal to be shipped.